 CPF Life is an annuity scheme providing a regular payout to Singaporeans in their retirement years to supplement or fulfil their monthly expenditure requirements.

 Remember you would have an additional $4,650 every year to play with.
 You can also contribute part of it to your CFP Special Account (SA) or Retirement Account (RA) to earn between 4.0% and 5.0% in interest depending on your age.

 If you have fulfilled the Basic Retirement Sum (BRS) of $83,000 by the time you turn 65, you will receive a monthly payout of between $700 and $750.
 If you fulfil the Full Retirement Sum (FRS) or the Enhanced Retirement Sum (ERS), you can receive a higher payout of up to $1,380 or $2,000 respectively.

-Letting your CPF SA and RA compound over the years, you could be left with close to $288,664 at 65 years-old.
+Letting your CPF SA and RA balances compound over the years, you could be left with close to $288,664 at 65 years-old on the median income.
 This will allow you to withdraw up to between $2,207 and $2,448 monthly once you hit 65.
-Providing more than necessary buffer for any spending on luxury that you intended to in your retirement years.
+Providing a supplementary income to cater for any spending on luxury that you may want to indulge in your retirement years.

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.